JohanVanslembrouck/corolib/studies/README.md

 * corolab contains examples that do not use corolib, but were the basis from where corolib has been "distilled".

+* corba studies the various CORBA invocation variants (synchronous, asynchronous using callback, asynchronous using (non-)blocking polling) and adds the use of coroutines.

 * initial_suspend studies lazy- and eager-start coroutines, i.e. coroutines that return std::suspend_always
 or std::suspend_never at their initial suspend point, respectively.